 Note: There are times you may wish to directly cite GenAI (you may wish to quote the output of ChatGPT as an example of the kinds of material that can be produced by GenAI, in opposition to Human-created work, or may have been asked by your Lecturer to prompt ChatGPT, include its output, then demonstrate how you would edit the GenAI response.)

-If you have been asked to directly cite GenAI, the American Psychological Association (producers for APA 7th Edition Referencing Style as used at ECU) suggest formatting your reference as:
+If you have been asked to directly cite GenAI, the American Psychological Association (producers for APA 7th Edition Referencing Style as used at ECU) suggest including In-text citations as you would for any other source:

 Company.
 (Year).
 Name of the Service (Version) [Description of the tool].
 URL